pepperpow/smb2-door-randomizer/README.md

 Level Stringer:

 - Does not patch levels completely so that they're all playable, and the method is rather simple
-- World 7 Level 2 will softlock, as it hasn't been patched for it!!!
+- World 7 will softlock, as it hasn't been patched for it!!!
 Deselect it in the Level Select menu

 Boss Hunter